alukosdev/ccsp/reference/glossary.md

 Microsoft Deployment Toolkit is a computer program that permits network deployment of Microsoft Windows and Microsoft Office.
 ==- Middleware
 A term used to describe software that works between an operating system and another application or database of some sort.
 Typically operates above the transport layer and below the application layer.
+==- Multitenancy
+Multitenancy refers to the notion of hosting multiple cloud tenants on a single host while sharing resources.
 ==-

 ## N

+==- Networking as a Service (NaaS)
+Includes network services from third-parties to customers that do not want to build their own networking infrastructure.
 ==- Nonrepudiation
 The assurance that a specific author actually did create and send a specific item to a specific recipient and that it was successfully received.
 The sender of the message cannot later credibly deny having sent the message, nor can the recipient credibly claim not to have received it.
 ==-